evgenyneu/two_galaxies/README.md

 # JavaScript simulation of two interacting galaxies

-This is a web app that shows a simulation of two interacting galaxies, it's available here:
+This is a web page that shows a simulation of two interacting galaxies, it's available here:

 [https://evgenii.com/blog/two_galaxies](https://evgenii.com/blog/two_galaxies).